 To demystify the link between mice and cheese, our very own expert, Boris Bajlovic, contributed to Insight Pest Solution’s pest guide, Tips and Secrets from 117 Experts.
 Boris shared the “cheesy truth about rodent control” with this solid advice:

-“Mice far prefer foods with high protein and fat content over cheese.
+“Mice prefer foods that are high in protein and fat over cheese.
 That’s why the best mouse trap baits include peanut butter, hazelnut spread, chocolate, and meats like bacon or beef jerky.
 Be wary of large portions, which rodents can nibble without tripping the trap.”

 Sweets are a favorite of mice, placing chocolate and fruits high on their list of delicacies, with grain being a staple food in their diet.
-That isn’t to say that they would not eat cheese if they came across it, but typically they would do so only if they were hungry enough and no preferable food source was available.
+They will eat cheese if they come across it, but typically they will only do so if they are hungry enough and no preferable food source is available.